Pavithrashekar/Online-certificate-management-sytem-project/README.md

      - Axios: Used for making HTTP requests to interact with the backend.

      - Blob and URL APIs: Manage file downloads by creating and handling file-like objects in the browser.

+- Backend:

+    - Spring Boot: A framework that facilitates the development of backend services, including JPA for database operations, Spring
+      Security for authentication and authorization, and RESTful web services.

+    - JWT (JSON Web Tokens): Handles secure authentication and authorization.

+    - MySQL: The database system used for reliable data storage and retrieval.

+    - Flying Saucer PDF: Generates PDF documents for certificates, enabling downloadable and printable versions.

+    - Lombok: Reduces boilerplate code, simplifying development and enhancing productivity.